 Technical analysis is a popular methodology used by traders and investors to analyse the financial markets or securities.
 The practice solely relies on price movements and volume data to value securities under study.

 Technical analysis relies on the idea that market forces, made up of supply and demand, influence prices.
-Proponents rely on five main principles when it comes to technical analysis.
+Proponents rely on five main principles when it comes to technical analysis, these are:

 - Market Forces – Supply and demand determine the final market price.

 - Rational Factors – Collectively influence supply and demand, consequently affecting prices.

 - Price Changes – Prices change to reflect periodic trends exhibited in the past and in the market as a whole.

 - Patterns and Trends Are Repetitive – It’s possible to predict future price movements based on past data.